dsp3926/bigram_NLP/README.md

-# Calculating Bigrams, a concept in Natural Language Processing
+# Calculating Bigrams (a concept in Natural Language Processing)